alorenz465446/NYC_Parking_Tickets/README.md

 5. Trend in date (EOM press)
 6. Correlation to weather

-Will communicate with team on weekly Zoom meetings and group message on Slack.
+Will communicate with team on weekly Zoom meetings and group chat on Slack.

 ## Results